jasonwhite/button/docs/_docs/install.md

     $ dub build --build=release
     ```

 There should now be a `button-deps` executable in the current directory.
-Put
+Copy
-this in a directory that is in your `$PATH` and run it to make sure it is
+it to a directory that is in your `$PATH` and run it to make sure it is working:
-working:

     $ button-deps
     Usage: button-deps [--json FILE] -- program [arg...]